Titanium Alloy: A Biocompatible Companion to Human Health

 -

-Titanium alloys are highly compatible with the mechanical requirements of the human musculoskeletal system.
+titanium alloys are highly compatible with the mechanical requirements of the human musculoskeletal system.

 -